WSC Bowling Pin Shoot Rules

 Shooters, wait for the signal – When the signal occurs (“Fire” is spoken, a whistle blown, or an air horn sounds), the shooters pick up their firearm and commence to fire at the targets.

-Cease Fire or a Second Signal – When this is heard, the shooters will immediately stop firing and wait for the next command.
-If a shooter has ‘cleared the table’ (see Rule # 4 below), all shooting will stop.
+Cease Fire or a Second Signal – When this is heard, the shooters will immediately stop firing, clear and empty their firearm, insert an empty chamber indicator put their firearm down pointing in a safe direction and wait for the next command.
+If a shooter has ‘cleared the table’ (see Rule # 4), all shooting will stop.

-Unload and Show Clear – Upon hearing this command, each shooter will unload their firearm, remove the magazine or open the cylinder and show the Range Officer an empty firearm including the chamber.
+Unload and Show Clear – Upon hearing this command, each shooter will unload their firearm, remove the magazine or open the cylinder and insert an empty chamber indicator.
 The official, upon observing a safe firearm, shall tap the competitor on their shoulder and give him/her the OK that their firearm is safe.
-The shooter must then place their unloaded firearm in its carry case.

-The Line is Clear; Shooters may go forward and reset the pins – At this time, the shooters will go to the pin tables and reset the pins.
+The Line is Clear; Shooters may go forward and reset the pins – At this time the red down range warning light will be turned on, the shooters will go to the pin tables and reset the pins.
 During this time period, while shooters are down range, absolutely no firearm shall be handled by anyone.
 If a shooter wishes to pick up his own brass, he/she may do so after resetting his/her pins on the pin table.
 Otherwise, all brass shall be collected at the end of the match and distributed to those who wish to receive any.

 1. All loading of pistol or rifle magazines and/or speed loaders will be done at the Loading Table.
 NO firearm is to be transported to the Firing Line in a loaded condition.
-Firearms must be unloaded and encased until you are on the Firing Line.
+Firearms must be unloaded with empty chamber indicators in place until you are on the Firing Line.
 No holsters are used in this game.

 2. Loading of Rifles will be done at the Firing Line at the beginning of each relay and only when the command to load is given.